- 3 weeks Europe Itinerary: South of France, Cinque Terre and Sicily

 - We cooked lunch and spent the afternoon exploring Dubrovnik and going up its city walls.

 Day 5 – Kayaking from Dubrovnik to Lokrum

 - We booked a kayaking trip starting from Pile Gate around Lokrum and back.
-The trip started at 9:30 and included lunch.
+The trip started at 9:30 and lasted for a half day.

 - In the afternoon we visited the separate part of the city wall not too far from Pile Gate.

 - Budget: AirBnBs are a great budget option.
 The Sunny Apartment (for 3 people) in the old town or Garden House (for 5) outside the old town.